TristanBeucher/tristanbeucher.github.io/financial-markets-intro/chapter2-interest-rates.md

 Interest rates exist for one key reason:

-> money today is worth more than the same amount in the future.
+> Money today is worth more than the same amount in the future.

 This is called **the time value of money**.
 It’s a core idea in finance: a euro received today can be invested, used, or protected against uncertainty — which makes it more valuable than waiting for the same euro in a year.